Our track record

 From freshwater to ocean restoration

 Earlier, our work focused on freshwater bioremediation and carbon removal using diatoms.
-In rivers, we used bioaugmentation to foster diatoms, while in lakes we targeted the removal of harmful algal blooms (HABs) that generate algal toxins.
+In rivers, we used bioaugmentation to foster diatoms; in lakes, we targeted harmful algal blooms (HABs).

 Why the ocean?

-We are expanding to the open ocean with the objective of restoring micronutrient deficiencies in marine systems.
-Primary productivity is limited in roughly one-third of the global ocean due to insufficient micronutrients like iron—meaning phytoplankton growth is constrained across ~33% of the seas.
+We are expanding to the open ocean with the objective of restoring micronutrient deficiencies.
+About one-third of the global ocean is limited by micronutrients such as iron.

 Why is that?